 * Generate a steady stream of first-rate story ideas.

-* Think creatively in deciding on story formats.
+* Think creatively in presenting content in alternative story formats.

-We are looking for a journalist who is driven to achieve, works with a sense of urgency, is intellectually curious and has an ability to analyze and express the larger context of issues.
+We’re seeking a a journalist who is driven to achieve, works with a sense of urgency, is intellectually curious and has an ability to analyze and express the larger perspective of issues.
 The person should embrace collaboration with other staff members and an intensive editing process.

 Salary and benefits are competitive.